wagiminator/ATtiny85-TinyCandle/README.md

 |T1L|"1"-Bit, LOW time|4 Cycles|500 ns|
 |TCT|Total Cycle Time|11/10 Cycles|1375/1250 ns|

-This results in a transfer rate of 762 kbps, at least for a single data byte.
+This results in a transfer rate of **762 kbps**, at least for a single data byte.
 The implementation can certainly still be optimized in terms of speed, but this is more than sufficient for controlling only four NeoPixels.
+Remember that **interrupts should be disabled** during transmission, otherwise the timing requirements cannot be met.

 There are three data bytes for each NeoPixel.
-These are transmitted in the order green, red and blue with the most significant bit first.
+These are transmitted in the order green, red and blue (this can be different for other types of NeoPixels) with the most significant bit first.
 The data for the NeoPixel, which is closest to the microcontroller, is output first, then for the next up to the outermost pixel.
 So this doesn't work like an ordinary shift register!
 After all color data have been sent, the data line must be kept LOW for at least 9 to 250 µs (depending on the type of NeoPixel) so that the transferred data is latched and the new colors are displayed.

 ## Pseudo Random Number Generator
 The implementation of the candle simulation requires random numbers for a realistic flickering of the candle.
 However, the usual libraries for generating random numbers require a relatively large amount of memory.
 Fortunately, Łukasz Podkalicki has developed a [lightweight random number generator](https://blog.podkalicki.com/attiny13-pseudo-random-numbers/) based on [Galois linear feedback shift register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register#Galois_LFSRs) for the ATtiny13A, which is also used here, slightly adapted.
+When compiled, this function only requires **86 bytes of flash**.

 ```c
 // Start state (any nonzero value will work)